Karisti/cheatsheet/docker/README.md

 - `CMD ["<COMMAND>", "<COMMAND>"]` default command that will run if it is not specified.

 ### Docker compose
-Describe declaratively the structure of our application.
+Describe declaratively the structure of our application to easily configure the whole image.
 It uses compose files in yml format.
 It creates a default network for all the services.

-`docker-compose up` to run.
+- `docker-compose up` to run.
-`docker-compose down` to clean.
+- `docker-compose down` to clean.
+- docker-compose ps` to clean.
-`docker-compose scale <SERVICE>=<NUM>` create 'NUM' containers.
+- `docker-compose scale <SERVICE>=<NUM>` create 'NUM' containers.
 It can give problems with ports, we can solve it using a range on ports.
 For example: 3000-3010 instead of 3000.

 docker-compose.yml example:
 ```